chengyuehan/240Journal/journal-pages/week-03.md

 After comparing the two sets of results, our protocol required the return of the pre-processed data, while theirs required the raw data.
 When using a computer, pre-programming (e.g., using p5.js) allows the computer to display, process, and analyze the data in real time, but this is too cumbersome for handwriting.
 This is why I let the update time to change whenever the person increse and decrese at the table rather than just a fixed time.

-### Independent Study: Live Data Visualisation
+### Independent Study: Live Data Visualisation & Reflction

 I chose a digital approach because I think it is easier to create a stronger visual effect in p5.js than with a physical method.
 Since the project involves live, changing data, using code also made more sense, because the sketch can keep updating and respond to new information.

-The live data source I used was the Binance API, specifically the recent trading data for ETH/BTC.
-I chose it because I am also interested in cryptocurrency, and Binance’s API does not require an API key.
-Cryptocurrency prices and trading behaviour are already highly volatile, so they fit the idea of conflict and movement very well.
-At first, I considered using a more realistic way of showing the data, but later I decided it would be more interesting to process the data as a battle for space.
-I did not want to simply display numbers on the screen, so I transformed the data into a territorial struggle.
-I counted the direction of recent trades and used that as the reason for territorial expansion.
+The real-time data source I used was the Binance API, specifically recent ETH/BTC trading data.
+I chose it because I'm also interested in cryptocurrencies, and the Binance API doesn't require an API key.
+I could directly access the API and obtain the data using the `loadjson()` function.
+Cryptocurrency prices and trading behavior are inherently highly volatile, making them very suitable for the concepts of conflict and movement.
+Initially, I considered presenting the data in a more realistic way, but later I decided that processing the data as a battle for territory would be more interesting.
+I didn't want to just display numbers on a screen, so I transformed the data into a territorial struggle.
+I analyzed the direction of recent transactions and used this as a justification for territorial expansion.
 <iframe src="https://editor.p5js.org/chengyuehan/full/ngcUJXHTq"
 width="700"
 height="600"></iframe>